 The protein encoded by this gene is a homeodomain-containing transcription factor that appears to function in the regulation of organogenesis.
 This gene is located downstream of the dystrophia myotonica-protein kinase gene.
 Mutations in this gene are a cause of branchiootorenal syndrome type 2. [provided by RefSeq, Jul 2009]

 GeneCards Summary for SIX5 Gene

 SIX5 (SIX Homeobox 5) is a Protein Coding gene.
-Diseases associated with SIX5 include branchiootorenal syndrome 2 and branchiootorenal syndrome.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with SIX5 include six5-related branchiootorenal spectrum disorders and branchiootorenal syndrome 2.
+GO annotations related to this gene include sequence-specific DNA binding.
 An important paralog of this gene is SIX6.